rajneesh304/obsidian-sync/Scratch pad.md

 Hi
-I am Rajneesh Singhatiya, having 5+ years of experience in developing scalable applications in multiple languages,
+I am Rajneesh Singhatiya, having 5+ years of experience in developing modular and scalable applications in multiple languages backed by myriad of technologies like Spring Boot, AWS, OCI etc.